solinda-cheab/agency-website/README.md

 # Agency Website

-A modern, responsive agency website built with **React**, **Vite**, and **Tailwind CSS**.
+A responsive agency website built with **React**, **Vite**, and **Tailwind CSS**.
 This project showcases a clean user interface, smooth animations, reusable components, and modern frontend development practices.

 ---